pRizz/blue-noise-canvas/README.md

 ## Known Issues

-- **High intensity fill** – At very high intensities (close to 100%), the canvas may not fill completely.
-This is due to the probabilistic nature of the best-candidate algorithm when searching for empty cells at high densities.
+- **High intensity fill** – At higher intensities, the canvas does not fill completely.
+This is likely due to the probabilistic nature of the best-candidate algorithm when searching for empty cells at high densities.

 ## License